Update – Missing Persons Investigation, Marokopa

 Please attribute to Acting Detective Inspector Andrew Saunders:

-Today marks one week since the offer of reward was announced for information leading to the safe return of Ember, Maverick and Jayda Phillips.
-It is also Jayda’s birthday.
-She turns 11 today, 18 June 2024.
+The offer of $80,00 reward for information leading to the location and safe return of Ember, Maverick and Jayda Phillips will expire in five days time, at 11.59pm on Tuesday 25 June.

-The children’s mother Cat has chosen to add her voice to the Police appeal for the safe return of her children.
-Her video statement can be found on Police Facebook [1].
-Cat continues to request privacy, but she didn’t want this milestone to pass without having her voice heard.
+The reward has been offered for a limited period of two weeks to encourage people who have credible, current information to come forward now, and not to leave it any longer.

 The children have been missing since 12 December 2021, when they were taken by their father, Tom Phillips, to a location unknown but thought to be in Western Waikato within Marokopa or the surrounding areas.